 - When car repairs shouldn’t be done at home

 So there you have it!
 Plenty of blog topics for you to start with.
-Hopefully these ideas have piqued your interests and prepared you to start writing.
+Hopefully, these ideas have piqued your interest and prepared you to start writing.
 I hope to see you blogging soon.
 If you do start a blog, or if you have a blog that you’re writing in, please share it with me!
-Just email me a link and I’ll happily share it on our SiteStaff Twitter page to assist you with that social media presence I mentioned in my last post.
+Just email me a link, and I’ll happily share it on our SiteStaff Twitter page to assist you with that social media presence I mentioned in my last post.